New COVID-19 cases reported - Gallipolis Daily Tribune

 100-109 — 1 case (1 hospitalization)

-There have been a total of 165 recovered cases (seven new), a total of 19 hospitalizations and 11 deaths.
+There have been a total of 165 recovered cases, a total of 19 hospitalizations and 11 deaths.

 There have been six positive antibody tests in Meigs County.
 Antibody tests check your blood by looking for antibodies, which may tell you if you had a past infection with the virus that causes COVID-19.

-Note: (Editor’s note: The additional cases reported by ODH since Sept.
-29 have not been confirmed by the health department and are not included in the above chart).